Table of Contents

 These four drugs are taken daily for two months.
 There are tests to see how well the drugs are fighting the TB.
 If the drugs are working well, then the treatment changes to just two drugs: isoniazid plus rifampin for four more months.
 Sometimes the treatment will last longer, depending on whether or not the TB is resistant to these drugs, or if the TB disease has spread to other parts of the body.
 Recent research shows that a shorter course of treatment with two other drugs instead of rifampin may be effective.
 However, more studies, especially among people living with HIV, are needed to confirm this.

 Some TB drugs can interact with HIV drugs.
 Rifampin, for example, can interfere with integrase inhibitors, protease inhibitors and non-nucleoside reverse transcriptase inhibitors.
 This can make it difficult to treat both diseases at the same time.
-If you are taking any of these drugs, your health care provider may make changes to your HIV drugs.
+If you are taking any of these drugs, your healthcare provider may change your HIV drugs.
 Your provider may also adjust your drug doses when you are being treated for both TB and HIV.
 Some people living with HIV may need longer TB treatment than HIV-negative people.

 As with HIV, taking your TB drugs exactly as prescribed (good adherence) is very important.
 Even though symptoms usually improve after three to four weeks and you feel better before you have finished taking all your drugs, you must finish the entire course of treatment.
 This helps prevent TB from coming back and becoming resistant to drugs.